puntodamar/dcidev_mailer/README.md

 ```

 ### Inline Images
-The gem currently only supports header & footer for the email body.
+`MandrillMailer` supports sending images in the html body.
+As for `RailsMailer`, it currently only supports header & footer image.
+Feel free to contact me if you need such feature.

 Since gmail do not support link-based image, you have to format the images as inline attachments and use CID (Content-ID) to display each of them.
-The gem automatically take care of the programming.
+The gem automatically takes care of the programming.
 You only have to specify a valid link as the parameter.

 The example to set the image in the template is shown below.
-This method works for both `RailsMailer` and `MandrillMailer`.
+This method works for both `RailsMailer` and `MandrillMailer` so you only need to code once.
 ```html
           <%
             header = attachments['header'].try(:url) || header